nguyen-group/GNNOpt/README.md

 - `scikit-learn`: A set of python modules for machine learning and data mining
 - `mendeleev`: A package for accessing various properties of elements in the periodic table of elements.

-Example to install requirements with conda for CPU:
+Example to install requirements with conda for CPU & GPU:
 ```md
 $ conda create -n torch python=3.9
 $ conda activate torch